Some funds pay ongoing dividends to shareholders. These dividends come from:

 July 10th

 The investor now ends with a $13,000 net capital loss.
-Losing money on a security is never fun, but capital losses reduce taxes paid by investors.
-If an investor has a net capital loss for the year, they are able to deduct up to $3,000 of the capital loss against earned income that year.
-If this investor made $100,000 from their job, they could deduct $3,000 to bring their taxable income to $97,000.
-The deduction results in paying fewer taxes overall.
+Capital losses can reduce taxes.
+If an investor has a net capital loss for the year, they can deduct up to $3,000 of that loss against earned income that year.
+If this investor made $100,000 from their job, they could deduct $3,000 to bring taxable income to $97,000.

-In this example, $10,000 of the $13,000 net capital loss is leftover.
-Any leftover portion “rolls over” to the following year, which helps the investor avoid taxes on future gains.
-In this example, the investor could make $10,000 of capital gains in the following year and not pay any taxes on the gains (the rolled-over $10,000 capital loss offsets it).
+In this example, $10,000 of the $13,000 net capital loss is left over.
+Any leftover portion “rolls over” to the following year, which can offset future gains.
+In this example, the investor could realize $10,000 of capital gains in the following year and pay no taxes on those gains (because the rolled-over $10,000 capital loss offsets them).

-Subchapter M, also referred to as the “conduit rule,” allows investment companies and REITs to avoid taxation.
-The conduit rule is an IRS rule, which requires funds to distribute at least 90% of their net investment income to shareholders in order to qualify.
-In reality, most portfolios distribute upwards of 98-99% of their investment income to shareholders by the end of the year.
+Subchapter M, also referred to as the “conduit rule,” allows investment companies and REITs to avoid taxation at the fund level.
+The conduit rule is an IRS rule that requires funds to distribute at least 90% of their net investment income to shareholders in order to qualify.
+In practice, most portfolios distribute roughly 98-99% of their investment income to shareholders by the end of the year.

-Funds that engage in Subchapter M are called “regulated” funds.
-Regulated funds are able to pass on their taxable income to their shareholders, which saves money for everyone.
+Funds that follow Subchapter M are called “regulated” funds.
+Regulated funds can pass taxable income through to shareholders.

-Real Estate Investment Trusts (REITs) are also subject to Subchapter M, but there are some added layers.
-As long as REITs pass through at least 90% of the net investment income to their investors, the fund can avoid paying taxes on that income (taxes are paid by the investor instead).
-Additionally, REITs must have 75% of their assets invested in real estate and 75% of their income come from real estate investments to qualify.
+Real Estate Investment Trusts (REITs) are also subject to Subchapter M, with additional requirements.
+As long as REITs pass through at least 90% of net investment income to investors, the REIT can avoid paying taxes on that income (taxes are paid by the investor instead).
+In addition, REITs must have 75% of their assets invested in real estate and 75% of their income come from real estate investments to qualify.

 Subchapter M (conduit rule) for REITs